Billionaire Profile

 In-Depth Profile

-L. John Doerr was born on June 29, 1951, in St. Louis, Missouri.
+John Doerr was born on June 29, 1951, in St. Louis, Missouri.
+Growing up in a middle-class family, he was inspired by his entrepreneurial father.
 He attended Chaminade College Preparatory School in St. Louis.
-Doerr earned a Bachelor's and Master's degree in Electrical Engineering from Rice University and an MBA from Harvard Business School in 1976.
+Doerr earned a Bachelor of Science and a Master of Engineering degree in Electrical Engineering from Rice University.
+He furthered his education by obtaining an MBA from Harvard Business School in 1976.

 Rise to Success